Residency Program Application Process

 International medical graduates must have ECFMG certification and a Medical Board of California Post-Graduate Training Authorization Letter (PTAL), preferably when your application is submitted, but no later than your interview.
 Note: we accept J-1 visas only for residency training.

 Applications will be accepted until Nov.
-1, 2012, although many of our interview slots are filled before that date. arrive later than Nov.
-1. Interviews start Oct.
-26, 2012.
+1, 2013, although many of our interview slots are filled before that date.

 We understand that deans' letters (MSPEs) arrive later than Nov.
 1.